grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 code.

-You can use `Extract` to log into a request-scoped `zap.Logger` instance in your handler code. `AddFields` adds new fields to the request-scoped `zap.Logger`.
+You can use `Extract` to log into a request-scoped `zap.Logger` instance in your handler code.
+The fields set on the logger correspond to the grpc_ctxtags.Tags attached to the context.
-They will be propagated for all call depending on the context, including the interceptor's own "finished RPC" log message.

 ZAP can also be made as a backend for gRPC library internals.
 For that use `ReplaceGrpcLogger`.